 ~ t mace ⅛ t powdered ginger

 Make up almond milk with wine and water (see p.
-7 In a medium pot put dried fruit, all spices but ginger, and the almond milk.
+7).
+In a medium pot put dried fruit, all spices but ginger, and the almond milk.
 Bring to a boil over moderate high heat and cook 5 minutes, add bread crumbs, remove from heat and stir.
 Sprinkle ginger on top.
 This has a very thick pudding consistency.

 To make Marmelade of Quinces or Damsons